 Marlboro - Halifax is a very small town located in the state of Vermont.
 With a population of 2,498 people and just one neighborhood, Marlboro - Halifax is the 99th largest community in Vermont.

-Unlike some towns, Marlboro - Halifax isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Marlboro - Halifax are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Marlboro - Halifax is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Marlboro - Halifax is a town of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Marlboro - Halifax who work in teaching (10.88%), office and administrative support (10.19%), and personal care services (9.16%).

-Telecommuters are a relatively large percentage of the workforce: 28.96% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Marlboro - Halifax telecommute to their jobs.
+Overall, about 28.96% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Another notable thing is that Marlboro - Halifax is an extremely popular destination for tourists and seasonal residents.
 So much of the population is seasonal such that the town’s population swells significantly during the vacation season, and drops again when the season ends.
 Because of this, much of the local economy is centered around tourism; some businesses may be operated only during the high season.
 During the low season, year-round residents will notice that the city is a substantially quieter place to live.